awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 The targets are specified by instance ID\.

 `ip`
-The targets are specified by IP address\.
+The targets are IP addresses\.

+`lambda`
+The target is a Lambda function\.

 When the target type is `ip`, you can specify IP addresses from one of the following CIDR blocks:
 + The subnets of the VPC for the target group